 If DigitalOcean is the main or only provider you'll connect to with

 s3cmd and you don't want to specify its configuration file every time you use s3cmd, configure the default

 ~/.s3cfg file with the following command:

-If you’re already using s3cmd with another service, you may want to create an alternate configuration file, which you can do by adding the
+If you're already using s3cmd with another service, you can create an alternate configuration file by adding the

 Enter your keys, then accept